Message from the Head of School

 The new training offer will include a suite of guidance and learning resources and will provide additional support for trainers working with the new STP curricula.

 We have developed a set of standards and expectations for the role of the STP work-based trainer.
-These standards should also be applicable to trainers and educators working on the ETP.
 The standards do not add new expectations or responsibilities to the trainer role.
 Instead, they are designed to articulate existing expectations more concisely – enabling a structure for the additional training and guidance that we are developing.

 Learning resources on the Learning Hub